How to use your school’s Student Management Systems (SMSs) effectively so that learning is informed by accurate, rich information.

 Accurate data is correct and formatted to predefined standards.
 It is unambiguous and reflects reality.

-Missing data can skew analysis, which means that there is risk of useful information or trends being missed.
+Missing data can skew analysis, which means that there is a risk of useful information or trends being missed.

 The recorded data should be unambiguous, and the same regardless of who gathers it.